patterns-app/patterns-devkit/README.md

   brings the rigor and industrial-grade reliability of software to the world of data.

 - **Total reproducibility** — Every data record at every ETL step is preserved in snapflow, along with the code and runtimes that produced it.
-This gives the developer and operator the ability to audit and reproduce complex pipelines down to the byte.
+This gives the user the ability to audit and reproduce complex pipelines down to the byte.

-- **Portability** — With modular and testable pipes, developing consistent operations and data across different database engines and storage systems is safe and efficient.
+- **Portability** — With modular and testable pipes, developing consistent data operations across different database engines and storage systems is safe and efficient.
   Snapflow supports any major database vendor (postgres, mysql, snowflake, bigquery, redshift), file system (local, S3, etc), as well as any data format, whether it's csv, json, or apache arrow.

-- **Zero cost abstractions and high performance** — snapflow pipe operations and immutability guarantees can be compiled down at execution time for high performance.
+- **Zero cost abstractions and high performance** — Snapflow pipe operations and immutability guarantees can be compiled down at execution time for high performance.
 This means developers and analysts can work with clean mental models and strong guarantees without incurring performance costs at runtime.

-- ☁️&nbsp; **Cloud-ready** - Snapflow comes with [cloud](CLOUD) included!
+- ☁️&nbsp; **Cloud-Ready** - Snapflow comes with [cloud](CLOUD) included!

 Snapflow brings the best practices learned over the last 60 years in software to the world of data, with the goal of global collaboration, reproducible byte-perfect results, and performance at any